FirebaseExtended/reactfire/README.md

 Hooks, Context Providers, and Components that make it easy to interact with Firebase.

+---

+> **WARNING**: This branch is for version 3 of ReactFire.
+[You can find the work-in-progress branch for version 4 here](https://github.com/firebaseextended/reactfire/tree/main), if you want to try the next version of ReactFire.

+---

 ## What is ReactFire?

 - **Easy realtime updates for your function components** - Hooks